 Over the last several decades, behavioral optometrists have successfully used specialized lenses in conjunction with VT to:

-- Remediate vision & eye problems which have already developed
+Remediate vision & eye problems that have already developed

 Ability to follow a moving object smoothly & accurately.

 To judge relative distances operate accurately in 3D space.

 To form mental images in your “mind’s eye.”